OfirMikel/Presentation-Platform/README.md

 │   │   └── deleteSlide.js             # methods for deleting a Slide
 │   ├── get
 │   │   └── getAllPresentions.js       # methods for reciving all Presentations
-│   │   └── getByTitle.js              # methods for reciving a specifc Presentation
+│   │   └── getPresentationByTitle.js  # methods for reciving a specifc Presentation
 │   ├── patch
-│   │   └── patchAuthors.js            # methods for changing a Presentation list of authors
+│   │   └── alterAuthors.js            # methods for changing a Presentation list of authors
+│   ├── put
-│   │   └── patchSlide.js              # methods for changing a Slide
+│   │   └── alterSlide.js              # methods for changing a Slide
 │   ├── post
-│   │   └── postPresentation.js        # methods for creating a new Presentation
+│   │   └── addPresentation.js         # methods for creating a new Presentation
 │   │   └── postSlide.js               # methods for creating a new Slide
 │   └── routes.js                      # registering routes for Presentation management
 │
-├── .env                               # Environment variables --only local-- ├── .gitignore                         # Git ignore file
-├── index.js                           # Express app setup
-├── test.postman_collection.json       # Express app setup
+├── .env                               # Environment variables --only local need to be created when using the project.-- ├── .gitignore                         # Git ignore file ├── app.js                             # Express app setup ├── test.postman_collection.json       # Express app setup
 ├── package.json                       # NPM dependencies and scripts
 └── README.md                          # Project documentation